Michal Zielinski - Welcome to my webpage.

 • Single-electron states of phosphorus-atom arrays in silicon We characterize the single-electron energies and the wave-function structure of arrays with two, three, and four phosphorus atoms in silicon by implementing atomistic tight-binding calculations and analyzing wave-function overlaps to identify the single-dopant states that hybridize to make the array states.
 The energy spectrum and wave-function overlap variation as a function of dopant separation for these arrays shows that hybridization mostly occurs between single-dopant states of the same type, with some cross hybridization between A1 and E states occurring at short separations.
 We also observe energy crossings between hybrid states of different types as a function of impurity separation.
 We then extract tunneling rates for electrons in different dopants by mapping the state energies into hopping Hamiltonians in the site representation.
 Significantly, we find that diagonal and nearest-neighbor tunneling rates are similar in magnitude in a square array.
 Our analysis also accounts for the shift of the on-site energy at each phosphorus atom resulting from the nuclear potential of the other dopants.
 This approach constitutes a solid protocol to map the electron energies and wave-function structure into Fermi-Hubbard Hamiltonians needed to implement and validate analog quantum simulations in these devices.

-• Double P dopants in Si: Wave functions and spatial metrology from STM images The design and implementation of dopant-based silicon nanoscale devices rely heavily on knowing precisely the locations of phosphorous dopants in their host crystal.
+• Challenges to extracting spatial information about double P dopants in Si from STM images The design and implementation of dopant-based silicon nanoscale devices rely heavily on knowing precisely the locations of phosphorous dopants in their host crystal.
 One potential solution combines scanning tunneling microscopy (STM) imaging with atomistic tight-binding simulations to reverse-engineer dopant coordinates.
 This work shows that such an approach may not be straightforwardly extended to double-dopant systems.
 We find that the ground (quasi-molecular) state of a pair of coupled phosphorous dopants often cannot be fully explained by the linear combination of single-dopant ground states.
 Although the contributions from excited single-dopant states are relatively small, they can lead to ambiguity in determining individual dopant positions from a multi-dopant STM image.
 To overcome that, we exploit knowledge about dopant-pair wave functions and propose a simple yet effective scheme for finding double-dopant positions based on STM images.

 • Disorder-resilient transport through dopant arrays in silicon Chains and arrays of phosphorus donors in silicon have recently been used to demonstrate dopant-based quantum simulators.
 The dopant disorder present in fabricated devices must be accounted for.
 Here, we theoretically study transport through disordered donor-based 3x3 arrays that model recent experimental results.
 We employ a theory that combines the exact diagonalization of an extended Hubbard model of the array with a non-equilibrium Green’s function formalism to model transport in interacting systems.
 We show that current flow through the array and features of measured stability diagrams are highly resilient to disorder.
 We observe the emergence of current flow uncomplicated by strong correlation in the multi-electron system, regardless of array filling.
 Instead, the current follows the shortest paths between source and drain sites that avoid possible obstacles.
 The reference 3x3 array has transport properties very similar to transport through three parallel 3-site chains coupled only by interchain Coulomb interaction.